dreamfactorysoftware/platform-wiki/setup-guide/common/Hosted-assets.md

 ## See also

-As well as these hosted assets for running SnowPlow, the SnowPlow Analytics team also make code components and libraries available through Ruby and Java artifact repositories.
+As well as these hosted assets for running Snowplow, the Snowplow Analytics team also make code components and libraries available through Ruby and Java artifact repositories.

 Please see the [[Artifact repositories]] wiki page for more information.